<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=57860&amp;fmt=gif">

 SHARE

-The social and emotional development of students starts at home.
+The social development of students starts at home.

-Families and caregivers are, arguably, every school's most important partners in growing a child's social-emotional learning (SEL).
+Families and caregivers are, arguably, every school's most important partners in growing a child's social and life skills.

-Yet, parents and caregivers with positive intentions don't always know where to start—or how to help—when it comes to social-emotional learning.
-As district administrators, school leaders, and teachers, it's up to us to initiate and nurture that consistency between home and school for SEL.
+Yet, parents and caregivers with positive intentions don't always know where to start—or how to help—when it comes to their child's social development.
+As district administrators, school leaders, and teachers, we can initiate and nurture that consistency between home and school.

-Here are six resources that you can share with families to help guide their social-emotional learning efforts at home.
-From free apps, to videos, to games, these expert-designed materials are perfect for helping parents and caregivers turn everyday moments and interactions into “SEL moments.”
+Here are six resources that you can share with families to help guide their efforts at home.
+From free apps, to videos, to games, these expert-designed materials are perfect for helping parents and caregivers turn everyday interactions into learning moments.

 1. Inner Explorer @ Home App